 Is it silly?
 Yes.
 But it is educational.
 They use singing to help drive home the main points of the lesson and I must say, some of the songs are definitely catchy.
 They cover some interesting topics and teach kids in a fun and educational way.

 Now I know there are a ton more educational shows out there, but I thought these 3 were good to highlight because they don’t necessarily come across as educational at first.
-One good tip I have when your child is watching TV, is to try and watch it with them, or least have it on high enough so you can hear what’s going on.
+One good tip I have when your toddler is watching TV, is to try and watch it with them, or least have it on high enough so you can hear what’s going on.
 I like to talk to my son while he’s watching the show to help reinforce some of what he’s watching.

 Have any other kids shows that people might be surprised are educational?
 Let us know in the comments section!